tristengoodz/pysura/README.rst

 have better mobile support.
 Let's bring python to mobile.
 Let's bring python to the web.
 Let's bring python to the edge.
 Let's bring python everywhere.
 And let's skin it with Flutter and feed it all the data it wants with GraphQL and Hasura.

+What is a Pysura Microservice?

+It's a wrapper around a FastAPI app that holds a collection of actions, events, and chron-jobs related to it's function.
+I.e. A payment microservice might have all code related to payment processing.
+It bakes in Auth with an extra decorator which gives you easy access to the calling user each time a method is called.
+This works by using opaque tokens that pass through the headers into the microservice.
+It's a very simple way to do auth, and it's very secure.
+It gives full RBAC at a column level, and you can design rather complex auth rules using Hasura's permission system.

 Do I need to deploy Hasura with Pysura to use it?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^